blotto/thermometer/README.md

 Customizing Usage
 -----

-in most cases, how you measure the heat is consistent across Models, and Associations, therefore keep your customizations global by changing options in the YAML file.
+In most cases, how you measure the temperature is consistent across Models, and Associations, therefore keep your customizations global by changing options in the YAML file.
 However, you could pass through customizations specific to a particular use case.